Federation: South Africa

-Although South Africa bears some elements of a federal system, such as the allocation of certain powers to provinces, some nevertheless argue that it is functionally a unitary state.
+The 1996 Constitution of South Africa establishes national, provincial and local spheres of government that are "distinctive, interdependent and interrelated" and gives provincial legislatures constitutionally defined powers.
 On the other hand, if federation is defined as the constitutional entrenchment of the powers of subcentral units (provinces, etc.) that is not unilaterally changeable or revocable by the central authority, South Africa does qualify, formally, as a federal state.
+Scholars nevertheless use varying descriptions, including federal and multi-sphere governance, and emphasize the comparatively strong role of national institutions.